Alfresco/alfresco-content-app/docs/extending/registration.md

 }
 ```

-**Note:** According to Angular rules, all components that are created dynamically at runtime
-need to be registered within the `entryComponents` section of the NgModule.

 The Registration API is not limited to the custom content only.
 You can replace any existing entries by replacing the values from your module.